Under occupation rules: how many bedrooms are you allowed?

 The number of bedrooms allowed under Housing Benefit and the Housing Costs element of Universal Credit depends on your age, the age and sex of your children, whether any other adults live with you, whether you qualify for an extra room because you have special circumstances and whether you are a private or social tenant.
+Under-occupation does not affect private tenants as Local Housing Allowance dictates the maximum rent they can receive help with.

 The basic rules are that one bedroom is allowed for each of the following: